opencog/atomspace/examples/atomspace/README.md

 * Creating a read-only base AtomSpace, with a read-write overlay.
 * Throwing exceptions.
-* Storing the AtomSpace in PostgreSQL
+* Storing the AtomSpace in PostgreSQL.
+* Distributed (network/cloud) AtomSpace.
 * Using the logger.
 * Calling Python from within the AtomSpace.
 * Multi-threading with ParallelLink and JoinLink